of, of Soweto.

 What our memories in of, I exemplify.

-From to Soweto, A street in the ghetto.
-Back the West Indies, When I'm in the let my mind echo, of Soweto.
-And anywhere we go, I'm you know, The of a street soul.
+From to Soweto, A soul in the ghetto. from the West Indies, When I'm in the city let my echo, of Soweto.
+And anywhere we go, I'm you know, The walk of a soul.

 What our in times of, I exemplify.

-Mumma let me kill this for you, After all these this is Uhuru.
+Mumma let me kill this for you, After all years this is Uhuru.